-Off: Disable logging to a remote syslog server.
-On: Enable logging to a remote syslog server.
+Off: System logs will not be stored on the remote syslog server.
+On: System logs will be stored on the remote syslog server.

 Logging External Protocol

 Determine which protocol to use toward the remote logging server.
 You can use either the syslog protocol over TLS (Transport Layer Security), or the syslog protocol in plaintext.
 For details about the syslog protocol, see RFC 5424.